 The Money Smart Month planning committee also hosts an annual Money Smart Kids Essay Contest for youth in grades 6-8th.
 The top three winners receive a scholarship for a Missouri Most 529 College Savings Account.
 The annual Money Smart Kid Essay Contest is a creative opportunity for students to increase their financial awareness and develop and apply their money management skills.
 All sixth- through eighth-grade students in the St. Louis metropolitan area are encouraged to submit an essay of 500 words or less answering the annual contest question.

-The Money Smart Kids Essay Contest is Now Open!
+The Money Smart Kids Essay Contest is Coming Up!